takanori-azegami-jp/OSHIStamp-docs/docs/README-EN.md

 The extension stores the following information in the **"browser's local storage"**:

-- Timestamps created by the extension
-- Settings information created by the extension
-- Image information created by the extension
+- Timestamps, settings information, and image information created by the extension

 This allows the extension to automatically restore information created in the past when used next time, improving convenience.
 **Personal information is not sent to the developer and is stored in the user's browser local storage.**

+##### Google Drive Integration (Optional)

+The extension provides an optional Google Drive integration feature that users can voluntarily enable.

+**Purpose of Use:**

+- Data backup (saving to and restoring from Google Drive)

+**Data Handling:**

+- Only operates when users explicitly authenticate and enable the feature
+- Once enabled, data is automatically saved to Google Drive when created or updated
+- Data is stored only in the user's Google Drive account and is not accessible by the developer
+- Data restoration is performed only through user actions

 ##### Retention Period